 Academic Skills with the Institute for Academic Development

-The ASL team support the academic skills training on offer from the Institute from Academic Development (IAD).
+The Library Academic Support team support the academic skills training on offer from the Institute for Academic Development (IAD).
 These sessions are usually longer (50 minutes), primarily designed to support postgraduate students and are currently held online.
 Bookable sessions are available on the following topics: